MannyP31/30_Days_Challenge/Month1.md

 > 9. Find the sum of the digits in the number 100!

-> 10. Write a program which have three numbers a, b, c where a < b < c and a^2 + b^2 = c^2.
-There exists only one solution where it satisfy the following equation for a+ b + c = 1000.
+> 10. Write a program that has three numbers a, b, c where a < b < c and a^2 + b^2 = c^2.
+There exists only one solution where it satisfies the following equation for a+ b + c = 1000.
 Find the product abc.